solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 # How to use EKS ServiceAccounts to authenticate AWS Lambda requests with Gloo Edge

-Recently, AWS added the ability to associate Kubernetes ServiceAccounts with IAM roles.
+AWS offers the ability to associate Kubernetes ServiceAccounts with IAM roles.
 This [blog post](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/)
 explains the feature in more detail.

-Gloo Edge Api Gateway now supports discovering, and authenticating AWS Lambdas in kubernetes using these projected ServiceAccounts
+Gloo Edge Api Gateway now supports discovering and authenticating AWS Lambdas in kubernetes using these projected ServiceAccounts.

 ## Configuring EKS cluster to use IAM ServiceAccount roles

 The first step to enabling this IAM ServiceAccount roles with Gloo Edge is creating/configuring an EKS cluster to use this feature.

-A full tutorial can be found [in AWS' docs](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
+A full tutorial can be found [in AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
 Once the cluster exists and is configured properly, return here for the rest of the tutorial.
 The service account webhook is available by default in all EKS clusters, even if the workload does not explicitly show up.